BCAT: A Block Causal Transformer for PDE Foundation Models for Fluid Dynamics: Experiments

 \paragraph{Comparison with Spatio-Temporal Attention.} The forward prediction task for 2D fluid dynamics is similar to a video generation task, where the state variable at each timestamp is akin to a frame in the video.
 In \cite{bertasius2021space}, several different forms of self-attention for processing spatial-temporal dynamics are compared for video classification task.
 Our \model model flattens the patches from all frames into a single sequence, and can be seen as a variant of joint space-time self-attention discussed in \cite{bertasius2021space}.
 Similarly, MPP \cite{mccabe2023multiple} is a variant of axial self-attention.
 Another approach that has not appeared in the literature as a backbone to PDE foundation models is the divided space-time self-attention, where temporal attention and spatial attention are separately applied one after the other.
 We implement this variant and refer to it as the Time-then-Space model.
 The temporal attention is a causal self-attention and the spatial attention is a full self-attention.
 All other configurations and hyperparameters are kept the same as the \model model.
-The results are shown in Table \ref{tab:st}, where the \model model outperforms the spatio-temporal variant.
-This shows that the joint space-time self-attention is more effective for the forward prediction task.
+Due to more attention layers, the Time-then-Space model is larger than BCAT (206M vs 156M).
+The results are shown in Table \ref{tab:st}, where the \model model slightly outperforms the spatio-temporal variant.
+Consider the difference in model sizes, this shows that the joint space-time self-attention is more effective for the forward prediction task.

 \paragraph{Effect of Patch Size.} In the image tokenization step, the patch size $P$ to divide the image into non-overlapping patches is a key hyperparameter.
 Note that this is a tradeoff between model complexity and feature spatial resolution, as half the patch size makes the sequence length 4x longer, thus 16x the time complexity and 4x space complexity (assuming memory efficient attention), even though the model parameter size remains similar, since models with smaller patch size have fewer parameters in patch embedding due to smaller dimensions per patch.
 However, we observe that having a smaller patch size and hence more visual tokens significantly improves the performance for both \model and ViT.
 The results are shown in Table \ref{tab:patch_size}.
+For patch size 4 or below, we refer to \cite{wang2025scaling} for a more comprehensive study on patch size scaling law (note that linear attention is used when the sequence length is beyond 4000).